Potholes are the unavoidable result of an ageing highway surface being subjected to trafficking and adverse weather conditions.

 Why we don’t resurface all old roads to prevent potholes from occurring

-Trunk roads are maintained by the Highways Agency on behalf of central government so are not the responsibility of Cornwall Council.
+The A38 and A30 Trunk roads are maintained by Highways England on behalf of central government so are not the responsibility of Cornwall Council.

 What roads are to be surfaced?

 We publish full details of our surface treatment programmes.

 If you want to report the location of what you consider to be a defective road surface, as opposed to individual potholes, that is not covered by the surface treatment programme, please use this form to report a defective road surface.

 Examples of a what might be considered a defective road surface, as opposed to a pothole, could be:

 - large areas of uneven surface

 - trench failure

 - crazing/crumbling road surface

 Can a motorist claim compensation from the Council?